 In a laboratory setting, 17-month-old babies learned it within four fifteen-minute sessions.
-As soon as they were taught, then their rate of word learning increased1,2,3.
+As soon as they were taught, then their rate of word learning increased4.
 The shape bias is displayed when a child consistently organizes objects more by their shapes than by their colors or other often-trivial features of the objects.

 My daughter Keelin was a pilot baby for some shape bias studies at Indiana University in 1995.
 Keelin already knew the shape bias long before she was 17 months of age, so she was more likely to sort the novel objects in the experiments by their shapes.
 I knew that she had already acquired the shape bias because she could recognize written words from their shapes instead of using color, size, texture, or material.
-By definition, babies who can recognize the written words clap, waving, and mouth from the word cards shown here are using the shapes of the words instead of the colors, background colors, fonts, or other features.
+By definition, babies who can recognize the written words clap, waving, and mouth from the word cards shown below are using the shapes of the words instead of the colors, background colors, fonts, or other features.

 How do I teach the shape bias?

-Do many sorting activities where you organize objects or words based on their shapes.
+You can also do many sorting activities where you organize objects or words based on their shapes.